PlantandFoodResearch/MCHap/docs/assemble.rst

 with ``bgzip`` and indexed with ``tabix``).

-The reference Fasta file is necessary for reporting non-variable loci within each micro-haplotype.
+The reference **Fasta** file is necessary for reporting non-variable loci within each micro-haplotype.
 This file should be indexed using the ``faidx`` utility from samtools.
-An error may be raised if the reference sequence does not match the reference alleles reported in the input VCF.
+An error will be raised if the reference sequence does not match the reference alleles reported in the input VCF.